theiagen/wm_training_202205/exercises/exercise_01.md

 ## Part 1 - Exploring FASTQ-SCAN
 1. From your training VM, navigate to the training_data directory and launch an interactive docker container using the StaPH-B Docker Image for fastq-scan version 0.4.4: ```docker run --rm -it -v $PWD:/data staphb/fastq-scan:04.4```.
-2. Use the [fastq-scan documentation](https://github.com/rpetit3/fastq-scan/blob/master/README.md) to write a one-liner to calcaulte the total number of reads within a fastq file and writes this value to a file.
+2. Use the [fastq-scan documentation](https://github.com/rpetit3/fastq-scan/blob/master/README.md) to write a one-liner that:
+- Calcaultes the total number of reads within a fastq file and
+- Writes this value (INT) to a file called `TOTAL_READS`.

 <details>
  <summary>Part 1 Hint & Solution